csvpath/csvpath/csvpath/matching/functions/count.md

     {'firstname_match':{True:1}}
 ```

 `count()` can take the `onmatch` qualifier.
-When there is a contained value, `onmatch` makes count only increment when the value matches.
+When there is a contained value and `onmatch` count only increments when its contained value matches.
 For e.g.

 ```bash
     $[*][